RagipGashi/TypeScript-Tutorial/TS-Explanations.md

 **What is TypeScript:**

 - TypeScript is a superset of JavaScript that compiles to plain JavaScript
-- Existing JavaScript programs are alos valid TypeScript
+- Existing JavaScript programs are also valid TypeScript
 - TypeScript is open source and was created and is maintained by Microsoft
 - It was designed for development of large applications
 - tsc is a compliler that compiles TypeScript in JavaScript and it is written in TypeScript